The plague was abroad.

-The book, which many read as something like non-fiction, bore the webby subtitle, being observations or memorials of the most remarkable occurrences, as well public as private, which happened in London during the last great visitation in 1665, and bore stamps of authenticity -- it was "Written by a citizen who remained all the while in London" -- and intrigue, having "Never [been] made public before."
+The book, which many read as something like non-fiction, bore the webby subtitle, being observations or memorials of the most remarkable occurrences, as well public as private, which happened in London during the last great visitation in 1665, and bore stamps of authenticity—it was “Written by a citizen who remained all the while in London”—and intrigue, having “Never [been] made public before.”

 Which, as a journalist of the web era, made me think: that Defoe knew how to gin up some pageviews!
 And in fact, Defoe did.
 (If you can't see the translation to the headline argot du jour, allow me: 73 Amazing and Horrible Things That Happened During the Plague, From Someone Who Saw Them With His Own Two Eyes.
 And no, I didn’t count.
 But the point is: no one’s counting.)

 That is to say, Defoe would have been a mean blogger.
-He rose to national prominence as a journalist in the burgeoning print media scene of early 18th-century England.
+He rose to national prominence as a journalist in the burgeoning print-media scene of early 18th-century England.
 In part, he was so successful because he could crank out the copy.
-A biographer, Penn's John Richetti, called him a "veritable writing machine," and went on to say, "for sheer fluency and day-to-day pertinence and insight, there is nothing else in English political writing then or since quite like this extended and unflagging performance."
+A biographer, Penn’s John Richetti, called him a “veritable writing machine,” and went on to say, “for sheer fluency and day-to-day pertinence and insight, there is nothing else in English political writing then or since quite like this extended and unflagging performance.”
 He had his own publication, the Review, which he wrote and published three times a week for nine years straight!
 It is so like a blog that a Defoe scholar actually recreated it as a reverse-chronological Wordpress site: defoereview.org.

-And then, after publishing Robinson Crusoe in 1719, he produced the Journal in 1722, a strange little book based on nearly a decade's worth of collecting facts, accounts, stories, and anecdotes about the plague that hit London when Defoe (then still-named Daniel Foe) was a child.
-As documented by Katherine Ellison, a literary scholar at llinois State University and editor of Digital Defoe, the Journal is obsessed with how information, not just the plague, spreads.
-It's fascinated by where authority comes from and how people make sense of news, and whether the message is the medium (not really, for the record).
-The Journal forms a pillar of Ellison's book, Fatal News: Reading and Information Overload in Early Eighteenth-Century Literature.
+And then, after publishing Robinson Crusoe in 1719, he produced the Journal in 1722, a strange little book based on nearly a decade’s worth of collecting facts, accounts, stories, and anecdotes about the plague that hit London when Defoe (then still-named Daniel Foe) was a child.
+As documented by Katherine Ellison, a literary scholar at llinois State University and an editor of Digital Defoe, the Journal is obsessed with how information, not just the plague, spreads.
+It’s fascinated by where authority comes from and how people make sense of news, and whether the message is the medium (not really, for the record).
+The Journal forms a pillar of Ellison’s book, Fatal News: Reading and Information Overload in Early Eighteenth-Century Literature.

 On the very first page of his book, Defoe signals that information ecology will be a key subtext (emphasis added).